 where the elimination of seams may turn out to get very tricky.

 ok!
 We are finished now.
 Save the surface-texture to your hard drive.

-And now it is time, to start second-life and see your textured sculpty in action!
+And now it is time, to start your viewer and see your textured sculpty in action!

 In our next tutorial, we will show you, how to work with multiple layers of textures.